antonpegov/my-cool-blog/README.md

 ## Technology used:

-* Typescript v.3.1.3 - beacose types safe rules
+* Typescript v.3 - beacose type safe rules
 * React v.16 - just for fun
 * Redux v.4 - to look serious
-* Typesafe actions v.2.0.1 - for cleaner redux-related code
+* Typesafe Actions v.2 - for cleaner redux-related code
-* Webpack v.4 - beacose how to live without him
+* Webpack v.4 - beacose how to live without it

+## Future plans:

+* Move markup on Pug and Stylus
+* Finish with category sorting
+* Implement normal backend with Koa and typescript
+* Add admin part to enter posts
+* Implement user authentication and posts commenting

-Based on my brilliant [React starter](https://github.com/antonpegov/react-ts-webpack)
+### Based on my brilliant [React starter](https://github.com/antonpegov/react-ts-webpack)